CosineGaming/CodeIndigo/IELD ReadMe.txt

 To delete an object, press X, Delete, or Backspace while it is selected.

 To select an object you have added, right click on it.
-It should turn reddish.
+It should turn brighter colored.
 All camera operations now act on it.
 To deselect, right click on the object again, or anywhere else.

 To set your position (or the active object), press Tab.
 Type your X, Y, and Z coordinates.